department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/analytics/analytics-summary.md

 **Recommendation**: Given significantly lower activity, continue with plan to retire My VA permanently.

-### People come back to the homepage through the sign in flow, and then through many of the site's most popular pages.
+### As mentioned above, many people come to the homepage directly.
+They also come to the homepage through the sign in flow, and then through many of the site's most popular pages.

 People come to the homepage through the **sign in flow (~6MM combined through DS logon, MHV, and ID.me)** and many of the other popular pages on the site, including the **claim status tool (~2.4MM)**, **view payment history (455,233)**, and **refill and track prescriptions (361,060)**.